jollygoodjacob/STARFM/README.md

 ## License

-    Spatiotemporal fusion methods, compiled and modified for the IoT4Ag Thrust 3 Data Fusion project at UCM Copyright (C) 2025  Jacob Nesslage
+    Spatiotemporal fusion methods, compiled and modified for the IoT4Ag Thrust 3 Data Fusion project at UCM in Python Copyright (C) 2025 Jacob Nesslage (for UBDF, FSDAR, and Fit-FC) Copyright (C) 2025 Nikolina Mileva, modified by Jacob Nesslage (for STARFM)

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by